-How Water Sensors Can Help Prevent Costly Water Damage
+How Water Sensors Can Help Prevent Costly Water Damage [Video]

-“Water damage is a leading cause of loss in the home,” says Scott Humphrey, a Travelers Risk Control specialist, who adds that smart technology is helping consumers manage their personal risks.
-“In addition to potentially preventing serious damage, water sensors can also help a homeowner avoid the loss of personal possessions and the hassle of coordinating repairs to your home.”
+Water damage is a common and costly cause of loss in the home.
+Today, smart home technology is helping consumers manage their personal risks.
+In addition to potentially mitigating serious damage, water sensors can also help a homeowner avoid the loss of personal possessions and the hassle of coordinating disruptive repairs to their home.

 How Do Water Sensors Work?

 Water sensors detect the presence of water and, when placed in locations where water should not be present, a leak.
 When Wi-Fi is enabled, the sensor can send out a notification to the homeowner through a smartphone app.
 If the homeowner will be out of town, family members, friends or other caretakers can be designated to receive notification of a leak, so they can act quickly to help prevent further damage.